Major's marriage proposal: Plot and composition

 Striving for a harmonious combination of all the elements of the picture, Fedotov carefully builds the composition using the classical principles of symmetry and balance.
 A very important role is played by the distribution of light, which is used to emphasize the figures of the main characters — the merchant's daughter and the Major.
 In the central, brightest part of the canvas are the bride and her mother.
 The bride's dress, lighter than her mother's, helps to distinguish her from the central group as the main character.
 The Major also attracts the viewer's attention because his figure is contrajour, i.e. against the light, but at the same time his head is turned to the left, illuminating his face.
 The atmosphere of the action is also influenced by the dominant color in the painting, which consists of various shades of warm brown.
 In addition, there are various shades of white in the color scheme, which "permeate the painting as if 'sewn through'".
 In addition to the sitters, Fedotov also used a previously acquired mannequin with movable joints, dressing it in the clothes of various characters and giving it the required poses.

 The artist pays great attention to the details of the furnishings — they show many characteristic features of the merchant's life.
 The room is filled with things that show the owners' desire to live "in the capital", but at the same time the "wrong" combination of various objects reveals patriarchal habits and creates a comic effect: for example, the dining table is not covered with a white tablecloth, but with a pink one with stitching on the edges.
 The piety of the owners is evidenced by the Psalter and the Bible on the table to the left, as well as icons with lamps on a shelf.
 The ceiling, from which hangs a huge chandelier, is painted with garlands of flowers, nymphs and cupids.
 There are crystal girandoles on a dresser and a tray with a bottle of champagne and glasses on a chair.
-On the walls there are paintings, among them a lithograph with a view of the Nikolo-Ugreshskaya Convent, portraits of the Metropolitan (according to different versions, either the Metropolitan of St. Petersburg —Seraph, or the Metropolitan of Moscow— Filaret), Generals M. I. Kutuzov and Ya.
-P. Kulnev, Ataman A. I. Ilovaysky on a horse.
-I. Ilovaysky on horseback, as well as the owner of the house with a book in his hand to emphasize his literacy.
+On the walls there are paintings, among them a lithograph with a view of the Nikolo-Ugreshskaya Convent, portraits of the Metropolitan (according to different versions, either the Metropolitan of St. Petersburg —Seraph, or the Metropolitan of Moscow— Philaret), Generals Mikhail Kutuzov and Yakov Kulnev, Ataman Alexey Ilovaysky on horseback, as well as the owner of the house with a book in his hand to emphasize his literacy.
 On the floor there is a cat "washing" the guests.